SanyaOdare/rock-paper-or-Scissors/README.md

-# rock-paper-or-Scissors
+# rock-paper-or-scissors
-JAVASCRIPT CONDITIONALS AND FUNCTIONS
+Javascript Conditionals and Functions